Freedyool/Freedyool.github.io/index.md

 ![Image of fast.ai logo](images/1579521186494.jpeg)

-## Everything doesn't kill you makes you stronger.
+## Those didn't kill you make you stronger.